lleo/go-hamt/README.md

 hamt32 and hamt64 respectively.

 Further we can have the HAMT data structure behave in one of two modes, transient or functional.
-Tansient means we modify the data structures in-place.
+Transient means we modify the data structures in-place.
 Functional means persistent, which requires we use a copy-on-write strategy.
 In other words we copy each data structure and modify the copy, then given the parent now needs to be modified we follow this copy-on-write strategy up to a brand new HamtFunctional data structure.
-As you can imagine Tansient is faster than Functional.
-Suprisingly, the transient behavior is not that much faster than the persisent behavior, because the HAMT data structure is flat and wide.
+As you can imagine Transient is faster than Functional.
+Suprisingly, the transient behavior is not that much faster than the persistent behavior, because the HAMT data structure is flat and wide.

 However, you cannot easily share transient datastructures between threads safely; you would need to implement a locking strategy.
-Where with functional data structures you are guaranteed safty across threads.
+Where with functional data structures you are guaranteed safety across threads.

 ### Functional (aka Immutable & Persistent)